MinchinWeb/prjct/README.rst

 * reference material
 * a someday/maybe list

-This project aims mainly to maintain the first - the project list.
-Some project support material can to provided using `jrnl` (particularly goals), but most will be kept elsewhere.
+This project aims mainly to maintain the first -- the project list.
+Some project support material can to provided using ``jrnl`` (particularly goals), but most will be kept elsewhere.
 Nothing is a attempted (yet) with either calendared items or the 'tickler' file he mentions in the book.
 A 'waiting for' list can quasi implemented by assigning the tasks in question a (W) priority.
 Reference